openstad/openstad-docs/technical/api/README.md

 - [Newsletter Signup](/technical/api/resource-newslettersignup.md)

 ##Authentication and JWT
 Authentication of API call is done with a JWT.
-The API issues one after connecting with the auth server via the oAuth2 protocol/
+The API issues one after connecting with the auth server via the oAuth2 protocol.

 See:
 - [Auth](/technical/api/auth.md)